5 Parent Education Options: Which is Best for Your Family?

 I am not one to deter people from private counseling or professional coaching.
 The truth is these methods can be very effective…for a time, that is.
 As is true with in-person parenting classes, private coaching or counseling usually occurs over a finite period of time.
 And while it can be incredibly beneficial for that season, you will most likely face other parenting dilemmas down the road that require attention

 The other downside to private coaching is undoubtedly the cost.
 This is easily the most expensive option for parenting help.
 And again, even though you fork out a lot of money for personalized solutions, you’ll only receive the expert’s assistance for a set time period.

 First off, you should feel incredibly proud of yourself for seeking parenting help.
 You know that parenting is the toughest job in the world and you want to do it right – after all, your kids are deserve a calm and confident parent, and you deserve to FEEL calm and confident as a parent!

 As you weigh the different options I’ve discussed above, let me leave you with these final two questions to consider:

 - What type of schedule do you keep?
 Do you have a lot of free time or do you need a parenting solution to fit into YOUR schedule (not the other way around)?

 - How long would you like support on your parenting journey?
 For a month?
 A year?
 A lifetime?

 By answering these questions, you’ll have a better idea of what kind of parenting solution your family will benefit from.
 Find an option that fits your scheduling, accessibility and support needs and you’ll be well on your way to a family transformation.

-If you’re looking for parenting help today, I’d love for you to join me for a free parenting class and you can see for yourself if Positive Parenting Solutions is a good fit for your family.
+If you’re looking for parenting help today, I’d love for you to join me for a FREE ONLINE CLASS and you can see for yourself if Positive Parenting Solutions is a good fit for your family.